RoMcGill/coding-game/README.md

 ### Coolors.co
 The colour scheme and palette were generated and tested using coolors.co

+### figam
+figma was used in the mock up stages of this project to get the idea clear in my head and visualise the what needed to happen to make it work

 ### Chrome DevTools
 This was used to test and debug my site as I went through the process of building it.